yongjian66/DKO_keystone_genes/README.md

 | gene 4 | 0.3      | 0        | 0.14     |

-## (2) Virtual KO experiment: thought experiemt was realized by removing each present gene in each sample.
+## 2. Virtual KO experiment: thought experiemt was realized by removing each present gene in each sample.
 This will generated two data type.

-* Ptest.csv: matrix of perturbed genes collection of size N*C, where N is the number of genes and C is the total perturbed cells (without header).
+- **Ptest.csv**: perturbation matrix of size `N × C` (no header), where `N` is the number of genes (rows) and `C` is the number of perturbed cells / KO events (columns).
+Each column represents a single-gene KO in a specific cell.

 |           | cell 1 | cell 2 | cell 3 | cell 4 | cell 5 | cell 6 | cell 7 | cell 8 | cell 9 |
 |-----------|----------|----------|----------|----------|----------|----------|----------|----------|----------|